preraulab/DYNAM-O/README.md

 # Toolbox - Watershed TFpeaks and SO-power/phase Histograms

-### This is the repository for the updated and optimized toolbox code used to identify time-frequency peaks in EEG data and create slow-oscillation power and phase histograms from the extracted TF-peak data.
+### This is the repository for development and optimization of the watershed algorithm and SOpower/phase histogram computations.
 The code here is updated and optimized off of the code used in the following publication:
 >
 ---